nicodewet/cashbook/README.md

 ## build

-Ultimately the sure-fire build process is dictated by our *build server* build steps which you can reliably run on your local machine.
+Ultimately the sure-fire build process is dictated by our *One step build with a CI image* build steps which you can reliably run on your local machine.

 If your only interest is in a reliable build and shipping process then skip ahead.